golang/proposal/design/draft-workspace.md

 the `directory` directive when doing any operation in workspace mode to add the module path from the directory's `go.mod` file.

+Note that the `directory` directive has no restriction on where the directory is located: module directories listed in `go.work` file can be located outside the directory the `go.work` file itself is in.

 Example:

 ```